Wedding Photographer at Hampton Court House

 - The house is just 11 miles (18 km) from Central London.

-- Head of Events is Emily Fryer.
-You can contact her by calling 0208 614 0860 or emailing emily@hamptoncourthouse.co.uk.
+- You can contact Emily, the Head of the Events Team, by calling 0208 614 0860 or emailing emily@hamptoncourthouse.co.uk.

 - You must book your legal wedding ceremony through Richmond Borough Council.
-Contact them before booking the venue to ensure there is availability on your preferred date.
+Contact them before booking the venue to ensure availability on your preferred date.

 - The venue has a list of approved caterers.
 There is a hefty fee if you wish to arrange a different company.